The deadline for filing self-assessment tax returns has passed. If you missed it, here's what you should do right now.

 HMRC is enforcing an initial penalty of £100 for people who didn't even register.
 This fine even applies if you don't actually have any additional tax to pay.

-This gives a total potential penalty of £1,600 – even for those who have no tax to pay but still submit late.
-Needless to say, if your tax return is still sitting on your to do pile, get it done now!
+This gives a total potential penalty of at least £1,600 – even for those who have no tax to pay but still submit late.
+Needless to say, if your tax return is still sitting on your to-do pile, get it done now!

-HMRC is taking a tough approach to this year’s tax return process.
+HMRC now takes a tougher approach to the tax return process.
 So if you have not yet filed but need to and have no credible excuse, you’ll really just have to cough up.

 But what counts as a credible – or to use HMRC’s language, reasonable – excuse in the eyes of the powers-that-be?